algorandfoundation/puya-ts/docs/lg-storage.md

 ## Global storage

 Global or Application storage is a key/value store of `bytes` or `uint64` values stored against a smart contract application.
-The number of values used must be declared when the application is first created.
+The number of values used must be declared when the application is first created and will affect the [minimum balance requirement](https://developer.algorand.org/docs/get-details/dapps/smart-contracts/apps/#minimum-balance-requirement-for-a-smart-contract) for the application.
 For ARC4 contracts this information is captured in the ARC32 and ARC56 specification files and automatically included in deployments.

 Global storage values are declared using the [GlobalState](api/functions/GlobalState.md) function to create a [GlobalState](api/type-aliases/GlobalState.md) proxy object.